pulsatil1/ship_detection/README.md

 To deploy the project on your local machine after clone repository, you need to install libraries from requirements.txt, and then run next command from the console:
 `streamlit run ship_detection_streamlit_app.py`

-or u can simply run this streamlit application - link: https://shipdetection-ewi7fvci36pkrwdju8v9yh.streamlit.app/
+Or you can simply run this streamlit application - link: https://shipdetection-ewi7fvci36pkrwdju8v9yh.streamlit.app/